British Wildlife Up Close 2023

 There are many species on offer here, so we will collect preferences from all participants ahead of time and plan accordingly.
 We will try to ensure everyone photographs their top three choices and as many of their other choices as possible in the time available.
 Some species, however, may not be available at all times of the year, and some species such a stoat and polecat can only be approached individually.

-Early meet up and briefing – Trai will quickly run through some of the specialist settings and techniques peculiar to this type of photography, and highlight a few issues to watch out for in your photography here too.
+Early meet up and briefing – Trai will quickly run through some of the specialist settings and techniques required for this type of photography, and highlight a few issues to watch out for too.
 Most tuition will take place in the field and will be individual and tailored to your own level of experience and photographic goals.

 Morning session - two species photography shoots